isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1087.md

 ---
-title: 'Encrusting Machine'
+title: 'Portable Automatic Gas Cutting Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1087
 ---

-## Encrusting Machine
+## Portable Automatic Gas Cutting Machine

 ## Overview

 **Description**

-An encrusting machine is typically used in bakeries/ confectionaries to automate the bun-filling process.
-The machine can take a batch of dough, inject the filling, shape the bun and lay the final product out in trays ready for delivery.
-It is recommended for the Encrusting machine to allow manufacturing of large products up to 180g to allow for scalability
+Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
+As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
+Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.

-Cost of equipment capped at $25,000 per unit
+Cost of equipment capped at $6,250 per unit

 ## Solution Packages Option(s)